dhipatel21/Cruise-Control/README.md

 The inner loop, representing the second of our two discrete PD controllers in our cascading PD control system for the automatic steering control system.
 <img src="https://github.com/dhipatel21/Cruise-Control/blob/cc176974310d9b9b154a7a48cffe3c63b319f5a4/Inner_PD.png" alt="drawing" width="400"/>

+## Simulink and Parameters Files
+Currently unable to keep the Simulink and parameters files public, so if interested please message me.